 Appointments:

-5:45 pm Weston& Sampson RE: MVP Action Grant – Expression of Interest (Emily DeFranco, Allison Gage) – A map of the Dragon Brook watershed has been created, but areas throughout town that have drainage issues will be studied.
-The highway department has provided a list of the top 10 areas with drainage problems.
-Weston & Sampson and FRCOG cannot do a plan for the entire town but could address the high-risk areas.
-If the criteria from last year is still in place, Shelburne should not need to provide a match.
+5:45 pm Weston& Sampson RE: MVP Action Grant – Expression of Interest (Emily DeFranco, Allison Gage) – A map of the Dragon Brook watershed has been created and overlaid with a map of the high-risk crossings developed by FRCOG.
+The highway department provided a list of the top 10 areas with drainage problems and Allison added those to the map as well.
+Weston & Sampson and FRCOG cannot do a plan for the entire town but could address the high-risk areas in the Dragon Brook subwatershed.
+If the grant criteria from last year is still in place, Shelburne should not need to provide a match.
 If that has changed it may not be worthwhile to do this plan.
 This plan would take two years.
-Weston & Sampson would create hydrologic models to determine culvert size, cost, permits, etc. They would gather data, create models, do an engineering opinion, and may suggest some nature-based solutions.
-Allison has been working with Buckland.
-Geomorphology is another assessment to identify.
-She also wants to get landowners involved.
-Tricia said once budget numbers are in place the deadline for applying for the MVP grant is November 1.
+Weston & Sampson and a local geomorphologist contracted by FRCOG would gather data to create hydrologic and hydraulic models and suggest nature-based solutions for areas of concern.
+Allison has been working with Buckland on a similar project for Clesson Brook.
+Another goal of the project is to involve landowners in resilient land practices.
+Tricia said once budget numbers are in place the deadline for submitting the Expression of Interest for the MVP action grant is November 1.
 The grant would be for a study, not its implementation.
 The highway department will be fully involved throughout this process.

 6:00 pm MTRSD Sustainability Study Update (Sheryl Stanton, Martha Thurber, Elizabeth VanIderstine) – After considering many ideas, the five most promising options have emerged.
 These are as follows: 1) no change; 2) merge the Mohawk and Hawlemont districts; 3) move grade six to Mohawk; 4) move grade six to Mohawk and close one or more elementary schools; 5) create a single pre-K through high school campus at Mohawk.
 Each of these options will be studied in depth by BERK12, who will try to come up with one model to be studied in more depth.
 Any decisions will be up to the voters in all eight district towns.
 Andrew commented that options one through three could require the difficult to accomplish changes to the regional agreement for not much gain.
 He added that options four and five could cause a lot of backlash.